 How severe are drywall cracks?
-How are they identified?
-What are the risks of drywall cracks?
+How do we identify them and what are the risks?

 Drywall cracks are usually one of the first signs of structural issues that a homeowner might notice.
-Drywall cracks tend to develop on the weakest parts of a wall, usually above doors or windows, and are often accompanied by other cosmetic defects, such as sloping floors, cracked doorways, and cracked tile or hardwood floor finishes.
-They can be indicative of problems as minor as seasonal humidity changes or as major as severe foundation settlement or framing deterioration due to rot or wood destroying insects.
+These tend to develop on the weakest parts of a wall, usually above doors or windows, and are often accompanied by other cosmetic defects, such as sloping floors, cracked doorways, and cracked tile or hardwood floor finishes.
+They can be indicative of problems as minor as seasonal humidity changes or as major as severe foundation settlement including cracks in the foundation, or framing deterioration due to rot or wood-destroying insects.

 What causes drywall to crack?
-Any underlying factors behind cracked drywall?
+Are there underlying factors behind cracked drywall?

-Drywall cracks can be caused by minor seasonal changes in temperature and humidity, or they can be the result of structural problems.
-Foundation settlement or framing deterioration (due to rot or wood destroying insects) are severe structural problems that may first be identified by cracked drywall.
+Minor seasonal changes in temperature and humidity, or structural foundation changes often cause drywall cracks.
+Cracked drywall may help identify foundation settlement or framing deterioration (due to rot or wood-destroying insects), which are severe structural problems.
 Improperly sized or connected framing, settled interior support piers, settled foundation walls and slabs, or deteriorated framing can all cause cracks in drywall finishes.

-How are drywall cracks fixed?
+How do you repair drywall cracks?
 What methods are used to correct cracked drywall?

 Most drywall crack repairs are cosmetic in nature and merely address the appearance of the crack itself.
-However, unless the underlying causes of the cracks are identified and addressed, the cracks will typically come back after a short time.
+However, unless we identify the underlying causes of the cracks, the cracks will typically come back after a short time.
 Repairing drywall cracks for lasting results often involves permanently stabilizing or reinforcing the supporting structural elements.

 Cost of Inaction